-Ever since I created Kokedama, I began to think about growing epiphytes.
-Epiphytes, sometimes referred to as air plants, are those plants that receive their water and nutrients needs from the air, and other surroundings.
+Ever since I created Kokedama, I began to think about growing other air plants.
+Also know as Epiphytes, they are those plants that receive their water and nutrients needs from the air, and other surroundings.

 Take a look at this orchid from the Kokedama project I made last year.
-It is doing well, and getting ready to bloom again.
+It is doing well and getting ready to bloom again.
 Look at how the roots have made their way out of the moss ball.

 Here’s another mini orchid growing in a pot.
 It also has a couple of “air roots” coming up and out of the pot.
 This is typical for orchids.
-In tropical rain forests you can see orchids growing off tree limbs.
+In tropical rain forests, you can see orchids growing off tree limbs.